h-yung/tweet-getter-analyzer/README.md

 - [node-fetch](https://github.com/node-fetch/node-fetch/tree/2.x#readme) for ...server-side HTTP reqs - but turns out this can [only be done with import](https://stackoverflow.com/questions/69081410/error-err-require-esm-require-of-es-module-not-supported) (everything must then be updated to import.. syntax)... so I am discovering why folks like axios so much.
 Remember the file extension must also be included (".js" in this case) and VS Code's helpful suggestions keep leaving it out (leading to errors).
 - TensorFlow: evidently "TypeError: forwardFunc is not a function" indicates some version incompatibility between model APIs and the core tf code.
 - ["Platform node has already been set.
 Overwriting the platform with…cpu backend was already registered"](https://discuss.tensorflow.org/t/platform-node-has-already-been-set-overwriting-the-platform-with-cpu-backend-was-already-registered/4978)
-- Tinkering too long = CORS problems start up again? ....
+- Tinkering too long = CORS problems start up again?
+And disappear just as suddenly.
-- Would be good to finish learning Python!
 - CanvasJS for React: If there is only 1 data series, it bewilderingly displays each point with a different color.
 If there are >=2 data series, each data series receives a consistent color treatment.

 ## Resources and reference